triciacodes/web-dev-resources/README.md

 # Web Development and Design Resources

-Resources only included here if I have read, watched, used, or otherwise consumed them!
+Resources only included here if I have read, watched, used, or otherwise consumed them.
 Only the good stuff!

 <br><br>